 Schedule Your Neuromuscular Evaluation in Salt Lake City

 If you’re experiencing any of the symptoms discussed above, you may have a TMJ Disorder.
-Schedule your neuromuscular evaluation with our experienced TMJ specialist in Salt Lake City today at (801) 216-3713.
+Schedule your neuromuscular evaluation with our experienced TMJ specialist in Salt Lake City today at (801) 216-3713 or schedule a virtual consultation.
 Warr Dental serves patients in nearby areas of Salt Lake City including Midvale and West Jordan, Utah.